RichMacDonald/testng_parallel_bug_issue_20240503/README.md

 The problem does not occur when:

 	1) We run the tests on the project using the testng.xml file.
-	2) The static inner class to moved to its own file.META-INF
+	2) The static inner class to moved to its own file.

 Included is a ISuiteListener that sets parallel=classes.
 However, this does not change the issue.